muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 **- Commiting a change with message.**
 ```
 1: git add .                           // Add changes to the staging area
-2: git commit -m "your-message-here"   //Commit with a message
+2: git commit -m "your-message-here"   // Commit with a message
 ```
 ---
 **- Adding a change to staging area and commiting at the same time**